google/trillian-examples/experimental/vindex/README.md

 2. The _Verifiable Index_ containing pointers back into the _Input Log_
 3. The _Output Log_ that contains a list of all revisions of the map

-The Input Log likely aready exists before the Verifiable Index is added, but the Output Log is required in order to make the Verifiable Index historically verifiable.
+The Input Log likely aready exists before the Verifiable Index is added, but the Output Log is new, and required in order to make the Verifiable Index historically verifiable.
-For example, in Certificate Transparency, the Input Log could be any of the CT Logs.
+For example, in Certificate Transparency, the Input Log could be any one of the CT Logs.
 In order to make certificates in a log be efficiently looked up by domain, an operator can spin up Verifiable Index and a corresponding Output Log.
 The Index would map domain names to indices in the Input Log where the cert is for this domain.

 > [!TIP]
 > Note that the map doesn't have a "signed map root", i.e. it has no direct analog for a Log Checkpoint.
 > Instead, the state of a Verifiable Index is committed to by including its state as a leaf in the Output Log.

+> [!NOTE]
+> A Verifiable Index is constructed for a single Input Log.
+> For ecosystems of multiple logs (e.g. CT), there will be as many Verifiable Indices as there are Input Logs.

 ### Constructing